William Jenkins (cricketer)

 William Jenkins (1788 - 27 July 1844) was an English cricketer.
 Jenkins' batting style is unknown.

-Jenkins made his first-class debut for Sussex against a combined Hampshire and Surrey at Petworth Park in 1826.
-He made two further first-class appearances for Sussex, against the same opponents in a return fixture at Bramshill Park in that same season, and against Surrey at Midhurst in 1830.
-In his three first-class matches, he scored a total of 52 runs at an average of 10.40, with a high score of 17.
+Jenkins made his debut for Sussex against a combined Hampshire and Surrey at Petworth Park in 1826.
+He made two further appearances for Sussex, against the same opponents in a return fixture at Bramshill Park in that same season, and against Surrey at Midhurst in 1830.
+In his three matches, he scored a total of 52 runs at an average of 10.40, with a high score of 17.

 He died at Selham, Sussex on 27 July 1844.